Management's Discussion & Analysis

 4 PVs recognize that a dollar paid or collected in the future is worth less than a dollar today because a dollar today could be invested and earn interest.
 To calculate a PV, future amounts are thus reduced using an assumed interest rate, and those reduced amounts are summed.
 (Back to Content)

 5 Social Security is funded by the payroll taxes and revenue from taxation of benefits.
 Medicare Part A is funded by the payroll taxes, revenue from taxation of benefits, and premiums that support those programs.
 Medicare Parts B and D are primarily financed by transfers from the General Fund, which are presented, and by accounting convention, eliminated in the SOSI.
-For the FYs 2020 and 2019 SOSI, the amounts eliminated totaled $40.9 trillion and $36.8 trillion, respectively.
+For the FYs 2021 and 2020 SOSI, the amounts eliminated totaled $43.2 trillion and $40.9 trillion, respectively.
 (Back to Content)

-9 Under GAAP, most U.S. government revenues are recognized on a ‘modified cash’ basis, (see Financial Statement Note 1.B).
-The Statement of Social Insurance presents the PV of the estimated future revenues and expenditures for scheduled benefits over the next 75 years for the Social Security, Medicare, RRP; and 25 years for the Black Lung program.
-The Statement of Long-Term Fiscal Projections presents the 75-year PV of the projected future receipts and non-interest spending for the federal government.
+8 Under GAAP, most U.S. government revenues are recognized on a ‘modified cash’ basis, (see Financial Statement Note 1.B).
+The SOSI presents the PV of the estimated future revenues and expenditures for scheduled benefits over the next 75 years for the Social Security, Medicare, RRP; and 25 years for the Black Lung program.
+The SLTFP presents the 75-year PV of the projected future receipts and non-interest spending for the federal government.
 (Back to Content)

-13 As shown in Table 4, net operating cost includes an adjustment for unmatched transactions and balances, which represent unreconciled differences in intra-governmental activity and balances between federal entities.
+12 As shown in Table 5, the government’s Balance Sheet includes an adjustment for unmatched transactions and balances, which represent unresolved differences in intra-governmental activity and balances between federal entities.
 These amounts are described in greater detail in the Other Information section of this Financial Report.
 (Back to Content)

-15 For financial reporting purposes, other than multi-use heritage assets, stewardship assets of the government are not recorded as part of PP&E. Stewardship assets are comprised of stewardship land and heritage assets.
+13 For financial reporting purposes, other than multi-use heritage assets, stewardship assets of the government are not recorded as part of PP&E. Stewardship assets are comprised of stewardship land and heritage assets.
 Stewardship land consists of public domain land (e.g., national parks, wildlife refuges).
 Heritage assets include national monuments and historical sites that among other characteristics are of historical, natural, cultural, educational, or artistic significance.
-See Note 25—Stewardship Land and Heritage Assets.
-(Back to Content)
+See Note 27—Stewardship PP&E. (Back to Content)

-16 During FYs 2019 and 2018, Treasury faced two delays in raising the statutory debt limit that required it to depart from its normal debt management procedures and to invoke legal authorities to avoid exceeding the statutory debt limit.
-During these periods, extraordinary actions taken by Treasury have resulted in federal debt securities not being issued to certain federal government accounts with the securities being restored including lost interest to the affected federal government accounts subsequent to the end of the delay period.
-The first delay occurred beginning on December 9, 2017 and ending on February 9, 2018, with the enactment of the BBA of 2018 (P.L.
-115-123) which suspended the statutory debt limit through March 1, 2019.
-The second delay in raising the statutory debt limit occurred beginning on March 2, 2019 and ending on August 2, 2019, with the enactment of the BBA of 2019 (P.L.
-116-37) which suspended the statutory debt limit through July 31, 2021.
+14 During FY 2021, Treasury faced a delay in raising the statutory debt limit that required it to depart from its normal debt management procedures and to invoke legal authorities to avoid exceeding the statutory debt limit.
+During these periods, extraordinary measures taken by Treasury have resulted in federal debt securities not being issued to certain federal government accounts with the securities being restored including lost interest to the affected federal government accounts subsequent to the end of the delay period.
+On August 2, 2019, the BBA of 2019 (P.L.
+116-37) was enacted suspending the statutory debt limit through July 31, 2021.
+A delay in raising the statutory debt limit occurred from August 1, 2021 through September 30, 2021.
+During the period of August 2, 2021 through September 30, 2021, Treasury departed from their normal debt management operations and undertook extraordinary measures to avoid exceeding the statutory debt limit.
+On October 14, 2021, P.L.
+117-50 was enacted which raised the statutory debt limit by $480.0 billion, from $28,401.5 billion to $28,881.5 billion.
+Even with this increase, extraordinary measures continued in order for Treasury to manage below the debt limit.
+On December 16, 2021, Congress and the President increased the debt limit by $2.5 trillion to $31.4 trillion with the enactment of P.L.
+117-73.
+See Note 13—Federal Debt and Interest Payable and Note 31—Subsequent Events for additional information.
 (Back to Content)

 - A Message from the Secretary of the Treasury - PDF version